nesl/iBeaconCollection/README.md

 The whole system consists two parts: client side and server side.
 The client side is this iBeaconCollection app for iPhone/iPod, after collecting iBeacon data, they try to upload back to server easily run by Node.js.
 Before you start launch the iBeaconCollect app, create a configuration file for the device.

-1. The whole web server is in the folder called web.
-Simply type command <b>"node index.js"</b> should work.
+* The whole web server is in the folder called web.
+Simply type command *"node index.js"* should work.
-2. Under folder web, there are two important folders: upload and config.
+* Under folder web, there are two important folders: upload and config.
 I put a sample configuration file in the folder config, but the format is below:
-&lt;metadata&gt;
+  * &lt;metadata&gt;

-Txuuid
+> Txuuid
-Txmajor
+> Txmajor
-Txminor
+> Txminor
-Rxuuid Rxmajor Rxminor1
+> Rxuuid Rxmajor Rxminor1
-Rxuuid Rxmajor Rxminor2
+> Rxuuid Rxmajor Rxminor2
-...
+> ...
-Rxuuid Rxmajor RxminorN
+> Rxuuid Rxmajor RxminorN

 Metadata is presettings.
 All the metadata flag begin with an underscope.
 Currently supported metadata flags are:
 _txdisable: begin the app with TX disabled. (default is enabled)